 Housing costs in El Monte are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities, El Monte isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in El Monte are a mix of both white- and blue-collar jobs.
+When you are in El Monte, you'll notice that it is more blue-collar than most other communities in America.
+35.34% of El Monte’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, El Monte is a city of service providers, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in El Monte who work in office and administrative support (12.49%), sales jobs (11.26%), and food service (7.66%).
+There are especially a lot of people living in El Monte who work in office and administrative support (12.81%), sales jobs (9.97%), and food service (7.32%).

 El Monte is an extremely ethnically-diverse city.
 The people who call El Monte home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in El Monte, accounting for 66.01% of the city’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of El Monte residents report their race to be White, followed by Asian.
-Important ancestries of people in El Monte include Irish, English, Italian, and Swedish.
+People of Hispanic or Latino origin are the most prevalent group in El Monte, accounting for 65.68% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of El Monte residents report their race to be Asian, followed by White.
+Important ancestries of people in El Monte include English, Irish, Italian, and Polish.

 The most common language spoken in El Monte is Spanish.
 Other important languages spoken here include Chinese and English.